Turning a $4,000 Investment into a Profitable Amazon Brand

 Approach

 Instead of pursuing rapid expansion, the focus was on building a sustainable ecommerce operation with controlled growth.
+Advertising was not a primary growth driver.

 Key priorities included: